-There are times when it may be necessary to uninstall Hyper-V virtualization from your computer.
-For example, if you no longer need virtualization or want to use a different software, you can do this.
+Sometimes you might need to remove Hyper-V from your Windows 11 & 10.
+For example, if you do not want it anymore or want to use another program, you can do this.
 Also, in this guide, I will show you how to disable Hyper-V on your PC.

-Additionally, you can follow these steps to free up your system resources.
-Moreover, if you want to switch to a different VM software, you can try Microsoft’s VM app again later.
+You can also follow these steps to free up your computer’s system resources.
+Also, if you want to use a different VM program, you can try Microsoft’s VM app again later.

 How to Uninstall Hyper-V from Windows 11 & 10